azer/notebook/ideas/web-browser.md

 * Sync the service data to web browser's local database, which enables next:
 * Provide personalized, local search engine for users, that will let them depend on external search engines even less.

-Here is a user story:

-* User likes to open a Youtube video she saw a month ago
-* Enters a few keywords she remembers, may be with some typo
-* The browser executes full text search engine on her search history and brings back results

 # Historical Context

 Historically, following attemps got me unique learnings about the challenges and opportunities of building web browsers;